mboris96/periodic-internet-speedtest/README.md

-# periodic-internet-speedtest
+# Setup
 `pip install speedtest-cli`

-`./speed.sh`
+# Usage
+`./speed.sh` to run a speed test.

-Check your speedtest.log file for results
+Check your speedtest.log file for full results, run `./checklast.sh` for most recent result.

+Clear log by running `./clearlog.sh`.

+May need to change your permissions of the script files to make them executable by running `sudo chmod 777 speed.sh`, `sudo chmod 777 clearlog.sh`, and `sudo chmod 777 checklast.sh`.

+# Setting Schedulized Testing

 Create a cron job to run script periodically.
 `crontab -e`